You’ve got goals.

 • common language for feedback, review, and approval.

-It’s time to tap into the big ideas that drive your business, and build a usable verbal brand and messaging framework.
+If this is your goal, it’s time to tap into the big ideas that drive your business, and build a usable verbal brand and messaging framework.

 Goal: Improve your content processes (for more/better/faster creation, approval, and maintenance).